vert-x/jca-adaptor/README.md

      * Type: java.lang.Integer
      * Outbound / Inbound
      * <b>clusterPort</b> specifies which port the distributed event bus will be bound to.
 Default to 0, means random available port.
-   * <b>clusterConfiguratoinFile</b>
+   * <b>clusterConfigFile</b>
      * Type: java.lang.String
      * Outbound / Inbound
-     * <b>clusterConfiguratoinFile</b> specifies which cluster file will be used to join the vertx cluster.
-Default to 'cluster.xml'.
+     * <b>clusterConfigFile</b> specifies which cluster file will be used to join the vertx cluster.
+Default to 'default-cluster.xml'.
-     The resource adapter ships a 'cluster.xml' inside the .rar file, which uses tcp-ip network join on '127.0.0.1'
+     The resource adapter ships a 'default-cluster.xml' inside the .rar file, which uses tcp-ip network join on '127.0.0.1'
    * <b>timeout</b>
      * Type: java.lang.Long
      * Outbound / Inbound